opensearch-project/documentation-website/_tuning-your-cluster/index.md

 }
 ```

-You can also use multiple attributes as the shard allocation awareness attributes, provide the attributes as a comma separated string in preceding setting e.g. 'zone,rack'
+You can also use multiple attributes for shard allocation awareness by providing the attributes as a comma separated string, for example `zone,rack`.

 You can either use `persistent` or `transient` settings.
 We recommend the `persistent` setting because it persists through a cluster reboot.
 Transient settings don't persist through a cluster reboot.